wp-plugins/social-semantic-recommendation-sosere/readme.txt

 Social Semantic Recommendation (SOSERE) displays pages, posts, and custom post types related to the current entry.
 It increases your SEO performance, helps to engage readers and show them what else is worth their reading time.
 Intelligent, customizable, efficient and easy to use.
 No need to add any PHP tags.
-It works out-of-the-box.
+It works out of the box.
 Activate and enjoy.

 **SOSERE Features**
 <br />